tilaksidduram/OpenDelta_server_software/README.md

 Usage
 =====

 To create the needed files place your 2nd newest Rom file in the folder old and your newest in the folder new.
-Then run ./carbondelta.sh.
+Then run ./carbondelta.sh *YOUR DEVICE*.
 When the script finished it's work upload the contents of the folder publish.

 Credits
 =======